IFL-CAMP/MetricSDS/README.md

 # MetricSDS
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
 The github.io page is in this [link](https://ifl-camp.github.io/MetricSDS/)

+This project is based on the work from Clément Playout et al. [Link](https://clementpla.github.io/SegmentationMetricTutorial/welcome)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.